-WATER SOFTENER FOR REMOVING HARDNESS, IRON & MANGANESE
+WATER SOFTENER FOR HARDNESS, IRON & MANGANESE

 A water softener will remove hard water contaminants found in Groveland water.
-The main hardness minerals are magnesium and calcium (the hardness minerals), while iron and manganese are also commonly found in Groveland.
+The main hardness minerals are magnesium and calcium (the hardness minerals), while iron and manganese are also commonly found.
 A water softener will be very effective in improving your water quality if these contaminants are present in your water supply.
 If your water has high levels or iron or manganese, an “up-flow” water softener versus a “down-flow” water softener is the preferred approach and will provide an effective solution.

-Without a water softener, calcium and magnesium can have devastating affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
+Calcium and magnesium can have damaging affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
 Hard water interferes with almost every cleaning task, from doing the laundry to washing dishes to taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure throughout the house.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million as a secondary contaminant.
 Small amounts of these minerals can have very noticeable, even devastating affects on your home’s water quality.

 OTHER AFFECTS OF IRON, MANGANESE AND HARD WATER

 A water softener is effective in removing dissolved forms of iron & manganese and hardness minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
 Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
-For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http://h2ocare.com/publications/
+For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: https://h2ocare.com/publications/.